skamithi/verify-tower-setup/README.md

 3. API reports Tower HA mode is true
 3. All Tower nodes are listed in the Rabbitmq cluster

-This role is future proofed by auto detecting the Tower api version.
+This role is future proofed by auto detecting the Tower API version.

 Requirements
 ------------